Solution of the dark matter riddle within standard model physics: From black holes, galaxies and clusters to cosmology

 \section{Summary}

-Electro-zero-point energy (EZPE) relies on electric fields and the zero point energy of the quantum fields of the standard model of particle physics.
-The latter, often equated to a cosmological constant, is actually getting depleted in its condensation as part of dark matter.
-These insights provide a cornucopia of explained phenomena.
+Electro-aether energy (\EAE ) relies on electric fields and the zero point energy of the quantum fields of the standard model of particle physics.
+Alternatively, it is just a property of the ``classical'' vacuum.
+The energy, often equated to a cosmological constant, actually gets depleted in its condensation as part of dark matter.
+These insights explain a cornucopia of phenomena.

-After considering various aspects of ZPE in section 2, the EZPE framework is laid out in sec.
+After considering various aspects of ZPE in section 2, the \EAE framework is laid out in sec.
 3. For spherically symmetric setups, it is shown how a non-uniform ZPE, combined with an electric field, is compatible with the Einstein equations.
 ZPE is absorbed from the environment, while subject to a reshuffling inside the galaxy or cluster; its density is positive inside a core region and negative in the halo region.
 There results a core with a net plus charge, surrounded by a halo with net minus charge; the total charge is zero.

 A stability analysis is carried out.
-The homogeneous solutions are either well behaved or not allowable, while a proper inhomogeneous solution is connected to the formation of dark matter assemblies made up of EZPE, and their later dissolution.
+An inhomogeneous solution is connected to the formation of dark matter cores made up of \EAEc, and their later dissolution.

 Estimates for various quantities are discussed in section 4.
 Particular attention is paid to the net charge fraction in the plasma.
-While standard estimates allow maximally a fraction of $10^{-18}$, EZPE involves a fraction that can be $10^5$ times larger.
-By analysis of the hydrostatic equilibrium, it is motivated that the strong Coulomb repulsion and attraction is counteracted by the negative casu quo positive gradient of the ZPE pressure.
+While standard estimates allow maximally a fraction of $10^{-18}$, \EAE involves a fraction that can perhaps be $10^5$ times larger.
+Analysis of the hydrostatic equilibrium shows that the strong Coulomb repulsion and attraction is counteracted by the negative casu quo positive gradient of the ZPE pressure.

-Black holes can grow by EZPE accretion.
-This rules out the ``mass gaps'' from standard arguments, which are conflicting some masses deduced from gravitational wave events.
-In section 5 it is worked out how the final parsec problem for black hole merging is overcome by ongoing accretion within EZPE theory.
+Section 5 deals with black holes.
+They can grow by \EAE accretion, which rules out the ``mass gaps'' from standard arguments, and is supported by some gravitational wave events.
+It is shown that the final parsec problem for black hole merging is overcome by ongoing mass accretion within \EAE theory.